How to Add User to Farm Administrator Group in SharePoint?

 Add-SPShellAdmin -UserName "domain\user" -database (Get-SPContentDatabase -Identity "SharePoint_Database_Name")

 This cmdlet grants Farm Administrators necessary SQL permissions and adds the account to a local server group WSS_ADMIN_WPG group in the local Windows server.
-We can verify the access by Log on to the SQL Server > SQL Server Management Studio > verify the new login created for the new user.
+We can verify the access by: Log on to the Microsoft SQL Server > SQL Server Management Studio > verify the new login created for the new user.

 sharepoint farm administrator sql permissions